murkl/arch-os-manager/docs/README.md

 ### Install Dependencies

 Use parameter `--install` to install and preconfigure **all required packages** from the Arch OS Manager.
-Use with parameter `FORCE=true ./arch-os --install` to install incl.
+Use parameter `--install-gnome` to install incl.
 Font & GNOME Shell ectension settings.

 #### Install & Set Font